TcMenu/documentation/content/arduino-libraries/tc-menu/rendering-with-tcmenu-LCD-TFT-OLED.md

 ## Drawing bitmaps and presenting state with TitleWidget

-See the new guide to [creating and using TitleWidgets and bitmaps]({{< relref "creating-and-using-bitmaps-menu.md" >}}).
+See the new guide to [creating and using TitleWidgets and bitmaps](${relRef("creating-and-using-bitmaps-menu.md")}).

 ## Drawing direct to the display with DeviceDrawable

 You can draw to any of our displays using the same `DeviceDrawable`, it is implemented everywhere we have a graphical plugin, the code remains the same in more or less all cases.
-All the drawing possibilities are documented, {{< refdocs title="read the full device drawable documentation" src="/tcmenu/html/classtcgfx_1_1_device_drawable.html" >}}.
+All the drawing possibilities are documented, [read the full device drawable documentation](${refdocs("/tcmenu/html/classtcgfx_1_1_device_drawable.html")}).

 However, as a summary, we first get hold of the display drawable and tell the drawable we want to start using it: